ginsterbusch/cw-io-advanced/readme.txt

 3. Configuration dialogue page.
 Enables you to customize the optimizer paths if auto-detection fails, and fine-tune the quality (of compression) levels for PNG and JPEG, too.

 == Changelog ==

+= 1.3.1 =
+* Fixed quality settings not being saved

+= 1.3 =
+* Added support for Gifsicle as a gif optimization fallback
+* Improved and optimized overall program structure
+* A few bug fixes

 = 1.2 =
 * Forked from CW Image Optimizer (2016-12-19)